Does Lemon Juice Clear Acne?

 - Repeat steps 4 and 5 until you have covered any areas of your skin that have acne or are prone to acne.

 - Allow the juice (and oils if you added them) to dry.
 This should take about 5-10 minutes.
 Note: If your skin stings too much or you experience too much discomfort, rinse it off immediately with warm water.
+Caution: Avoid sun exposure while the lemon juice is on your skin.

 - Rinse your skin with warm water and to very gently remove the lemon components from your skin.
 Remember: Irritation can lead to acne, so always stay extremely gentle.